MatCyg/spring-certification/notes.md

 `WebMvcConfigurer`

-`@WebMvcTest` - bootstraps beans only relevant to MVC under test `@AutoConfigureMockMvc` - can be used with @SpringBootTest to boostrap full application context.
+`@WebMvcTest` - bootstraps beans only relevant to MVC under test `@AutoConfigureMockMvc` - can be used with @SpringBootTest to boostrap full application context and configure mock mvc.

 - Path variable (i.e. {id}) can be defined in the class level @RequestMapping